 We know that the success of IVF in an older woman using eggs donated from a younger woman generally depends on the age of the donor.
 A ‘young’ egg is more fertile, and the resulting embryos have a better chance of implanting successfully (Source: HFEA).

 The human egg is a very large cell.
 Until recently we didn’t have technology advanced enough to freeze (and thaw) eggs safely.
 Ice crystals tended to form, causing damage to the cell.
 However with vitrification, the technology has improved.
 We can now vitrify eggs without losing their viability, so that they can then be stored and used later.
-Here at Nurture Fertility, we offer fertility preservation: women go through the IVF stimulation and egg collection processes, but instead of being mixed with sperm the unfertilized eggs are frozen.
+Here at Nurture Fertility, we offer fertility preservation.
+Women go through the IVF stimulation and egg collection processes, but instead of being mixed with sperm the unfertilised eggs are frozen.

 The technology is relatively new but the results are encouraging, such that units around the world are achieving 25% pregnancy rates using frozen (vitrified) mature eggs.
 This compares favourably with the success rates for IVF cycles, in patients of the same age.
 The number of babies born following these procedures is increasing all the time.

 Declining fertility is due to the age of the eggs, and therefore fertility preservation is most effective if a woman is young when her eggs are frozen.
-Nevertheless, it could have a place for women in their mid-30s or older who do not want to have a family just yet.
+However, it can also be suitable for women in their mid-30s or older who do not want to have a family just yet.
 If you feel that fertility preservation might be for you, you can learn more about what is involved below.

 The eggs are then carefully vitrified and put into store in liquid nitrogen at -196°C. They can be kept under these conditions without deteriorating for an indeterminate length of time.